great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md

 ---
-title: How to create a new Checkpoint
+title: Create a new Checkpoint
 ---

 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';